austinmama/customer-portal/pay-invoice.md

 ## Adding a payment method
 {: #cp_billpay}

 Each SoftLayer account is required to have a credit card on file that is automatically charged the invoice amount each month.
-This information must always be current to avoid late payments; you can update it at any time to ensure that the payment information is always accurate.
+You can use a major credit card or standard debit card with a credit network logo.
+Prepaid debit cards are not an accepted payment method.
+This card information must always be current to avoid late payments; you can update it at any time to ensure that the payment information is always accurate.
 If the credit card information on file is correct but you want to apply an alternative form of payment to the current balance, see [Managing your billing items](/docs/customer-portal?topic=customer-portal-manage-billing#manage-billing).
 Use the following steps to add a payment method for an account in the customer portal.

 1. Click **Account** > **Billing** > **Payment Method** from the menu.
 2. Enter the required billing details for the card in each field in the **Billing Address** section.